alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 - [Blazor Server](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-5.0) helps to mitigate this by further letting your UI code to run on server side (e.g. for slow mobile devices).
 The JS payload is tiny in this case.
 - AOT and threads are expected in 2021.
   **JS won't get threads - ever.
 CPU core count is increasing.
 So I bet in 1-2 years WASM (and Blazor) will be #1 choice for truly responsive UI.**
-- There is experimental [Blazor Mobile](https://docs.microsoft.com/en-us/mobile-blazor-bindings/): like [React Native](https://reactnative.dev/), but relying on Blazor compontens and native .NET runtime on each platform.
+- [Blazor Desktop](https://github.com/dotnet/aspnetcore/issues/27217) is upcoming, there is experimental [Blazor Mobile](https://docs.microsoft.com/en-us/mobile-blazor-bindings/) &ndash; Blazor looks more and more as the future of any UI stack on .NET.

 ---
 ## Blazor Components - UI markup example